netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   every minute for a minutely rule, every hour for an hourly rule, every day for a daily rule, and so on.
 Note that per {{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}}, no "default" substatement is used here because there are cases (e.g., profiling) where the use of the default is problematic.

-  The "description" includes a description of the period.
+  The "recurrence-description" includes a description of the period.
 No constraint is imposed on the structure nor the use of this parameter.

 ### The "recurrence-utc" Grouping {#sec-rec-utc}